TiNredmc/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

 -Migrate all library to HAL
 -Make my own library (not intergrated in peripheral.h/.c because I can use it in later).

+# update7:
+I tired to port from the HAL library .It still bot working yet.So I will use adafruit library (mostly copy the funtional amd change tge some interface syntaxes.

 # The OLED MUST CONNECTED TO i2c2 not i2c1 .
 The "Foculus Rift" tracker
 ==========================